 The Arnold Amateur Strongman World Championships will once again feature more than 80 of the world’s top male amateur strongman athletes and over 100 of the top female amateur athletes from more than 25 countries.

-The 7th Annual Amateur World Strongman Championships will be held Friday, March 3 and Sunday, March 5, 2017 at the Arnold Sports Festival.
+The 9th Annual Amateur World Strongman Championships will be held March 2-4, 2018 at the Arnold Sports Festival.

 For the men, the weight categories are up to 175 pounds (79.4kg) for Lightweight; 175.5 pounds (79.6kg) up to 231.4 pounds (105kg) compete in the Middleweight category and athletes over 231 pounds (105kg) compete in the Heavyweight category.